svonhauske/Interaction-Design-in-The-Wild/2019-02-10-empathy-machine.md

 ## Thinking About Empathy

-The first thing that came to my mind when I thought of empathy was something that happened back home in Mexico while I was visiting last year.
-I have two dogs back home, and I always travel with my dog from here; they are all rescues, so they already a little bit afraid of things.
-There is a church a couple of blocks away that celebrates several saints throughout the year, and they throw this big block party that goes on until 6 AM.
-There are fireworks all night long, and my dogs get really scared.
-They start shaking like crazy, they hide under the furniture and they won't come out, and there is nothing we can do about it.
-This time, my mom decided to call the church.
-It was about 2 AM when this happened.
-She managed to get in contact with the priest; he was in charge of the celebration.
+When I think about empathy, I immediately recall something that happened back home in Mexico last year.
+I have two dogs, and whenever I visit, I bring one of them along.
+They're both rescues, so they tend to be a bit skittish.

+There's this church a few blocks away that throws these massive block parties to celebrate different saints throughout the year.
+The parties go on all night, and fireworks are a big part of the celebration.
+The problem is, my dogs get really scared of the loud noises.
+They start shaking like crazy, hiding under furniture, and they won't budge.
+It's tough to see them so terrified, and we feel helpless in those situations.

+During my last visit, around 2 AM, my mom took matters into her own hands.
+She decided to call the church and talk to the priest in charge of the celebration.
 She explained why she was calling and politely asked him to stop lighting up fireworks, to which the priest responded: "Animals are replaceable." and hung up the phone.

 This is a picture of the Church:
 ![3350843466_80204db618_b](https://user-images.githubusercontent.com/43420227/52544673-1d2c0a00-2d80-11e9-86c1-15d243a5237b.jpg)

-From here I decided to do more research on hearing, and the effect that loud noises and noise pollution, in general, has on wildlife.
+After that incident, it sparked my curiosity to dig deeper into the subject of hearing and how loud noises, like noise pollution, affect wildlife.
+I wanted to learn more and get a better grasp of the broader impact these things can have.

+So, I started doing some research, delving into the connection between animals and sound.
+I wanted to understand how those loud noises can mess with their habitats, communication, and overall happiness.
+It became my mission to uncover the effects of noise pollution on wildlife and really get to the bottom of it.

 ## Hearing in Animals